What Is a Psychoeducational Test and Why Should You Consider It?

 Initial Consultation

 The main assessment takes place after the initial consultation.
-While not all assessments look the same, they follow a similar pattern that includes the assessment of logical reasoning, memory, attention, and executive functioning.
+While not all assessments look the same, they follow a similar pattern that includes a targeted, norm based battery of tests and measures completed by the client, and perhaps family members, or teachers, or supervisors.

 Report and Recommendations